openethereum/js-libs/packages/light.js/docs/concepts/light-client-development.md

 });
 ```

-### 3. Pubsub
+### 3. Pub-sub

 A more intelligent way would be to have a "push" mechanism instead of a "pull" mechanism.
-With pubsub, we can subscribe to changes on the network.
+With pub-sub, we can subscribe to changes on the network.
 Here, we subscribing to new headers, and updating balance each time we receive a new header.

 ```javascript
 const contract = web3.eth.Contract(ABI, '0x00..ff');